 - Battery performance decreases with temperature.
 In cold environments, we recommend keeping spare batteries in a warm place, such as the inside of a coat.
 Batteries can recover their power when they warm up. - Do not store the battery when it is fully charged. - When storing the battery for extended periods, recharge it for five minutes every six months.
 The battery may not be able to be charged if completely exhausted.
-Store batteries within -20°C to 35°C (-4°F to 95°F). - A special built-in battery supplies power to the clock and memory when the camera is off or the lithium-ion battery is removed.
-The main lithium-ion battery is used to charge the internal battery; charging time is approximately twenty-four hours.
-The internal battery protects the camera memory between eight and twenty-four hours with the lens cover closed.
-If internal battery is exhausted, it must be replaced at a Konica Minolta service facility. - Keep battery and camera charger contacts clean.
+Store batteries within -20°C to 35°C (-4°F to 95°F). - A special built-in, long-life battery supplies power to the clock and memory when the camera is turned off.
+If the camera resets each time it is turned off, the battery is exhausted.
+It must be replaced at a Konica Minolta service facility. - Keep battery and camera charger contacts clean.
 Dirty contacts can prevent charging.
 If the contacts become dirty, wipe them with a cotton swab.